lehrerhans/Remote-Stick-with-ESP32/README.md

 # Remote-Stick-with-ESP32
-Remote Stick working as HID (Keybaord and mouse) for Open Vario / Open Soar.
+Remote Stick working as HID (Keybaord and Mouse) for Open Vario / Open Soar.
 Can also used for DIY Keyboards and Mouse Emulation with Keys.